-In a large mixing bowl, combine the cake mix and the pudding mix.
+In a large bowl, combine the dry ingredients, the cake mix and the pudding mix.

 Add in the lemon juice eggs canola oil and lemon extract.

-Beat the mixture on low with an electric mixer until just combined and then turn up the speed to medium and beat for 2 minutes.
+Beat with the mixer speed on low with a stand mixer (using the paddle attachment) or hand mixer until just combined.
+Increase the mixer speed to medium-high speed and beat for 2 minutes.

-Pour the batter into your prepared bundt pan and bake in the oven for 45-60 minutes or until a toothpick can be inserted and come out clean.
+Pour batter into your prepared pan, making sure to get all the batter from the bottom of the bowl and bake in the oven for 45-60 minutes or until a toothpick can be inserted and come out clean.

 When the cake has finished, transfer it to a cooling rack.
-Let it cool for 10 minutes inside the pan before flipping onto a wire cooling rack to finish cooling.
+Let it cool for 10 minutes inside the pan then invert cake onto a wire cooling rack until the cake cools.